- Home

 Get free samples of our thermocouples!

-The best probes on the market today - ultra-premium thermocouples from CiK Solutions.Don’t just take our word for it - test our thermocouples for your applications.
+The best on the market - the ultra-premium thermocouples from CiK Solutions.Take our word for it and test our thermocouples for your applications.

-The ultra-premium type “T” thermocouple wire is available in 3- and 7-strand versions, which are coated with a clear PTFE outer insulation.
+Our type T thermocouple wire is available in 3- and 7-pole versions and is encased in clear PTFE overall insulation.

-The three-stranded wire is used where limited space is available or where the wire needs to be routed through tight openings such as plastic tubes or terminated in a small filter housing.
-It has an outer diameter of 1.88 mm and can be used in temperatures ranging from -196 ºC (liquid nitrogen) up to a temperature of +200 ºC.
-The seven-stranded wire has an outside diameter of 3.05 mm and is used where additional strength of the probe is required.
+The three-strand wire is used where space is limited or where the wire has to be fed through narrow openings such as plastic tubing or in a small filter housing.
+It has an outer diameter of 1.88 mm and can be used in liquid nitrogen (-196 ºC) up to a temperature of 200 ºC.
+The seven-core wire has an outer diameter of 3.05 mm and is used where additional strength is required.

-Thermocouples with Kapton jacket for temperatures up to 350 °C are also available on request (can only be used in dry conditions).
+Thermocouples with Kapton sheathing for temperatures up to 350 °C on request (can only be used in dry conditions).

 - +